Acing the scholarship process

 Tip #6: Proofread

-Spell-check is great.
-So’s Red Bull.
-But neither will save you from writing “effect” when you meant “affect.”
+Spell-check is great but it will not save you from writing “effect” when you meant “affect.”
 And that can definitely affect your success here.
 Find a proofreader, preferably someone with some editing or writing experience.
 (Time to befriend those English majors.)
-Offer to trade some accounting-homework help, or even tax-time rescuing, for a thorough look-see.
+Offer to trade some accounting-homework help, or even tax-time rescuing, for a thorough review.

 Tip #7: Say thank you and stay in touch